umutaktepe/CoronaNotifier/README.md

 #### Usage

-AeroTools requires Python 3+ and the packages which are specified in [requirements file.](/requirements.txt "Required Python Packages")
+CoronaNotifier requires Python 3+ and the packages which are specified in [requirements file.](/requirements.txt "Required Python Packages")

 1. To install the necessary packages: